heath/projects-for-trello/readme.markdown

 Note
 ----
-May ultimately add support for coloring tags based on the tag assigned, but currently it just assigns a background color based on your choices specified in the tags list.
+This forked plugin will color tags based on the tag assigned.
+To use, change the tags list in the trelloprojects.js, and edit the corresponding css file.
 Make sure to reload the extension to see your changes take place.

 Setup